Predictable Forward Performance Processes: The Binomial Case: Proof of Theorem

 \section{Proof of Theorem \ref{thm:ExistenceOfInvMarginal}}

 We only show part (i) and the corresponding statements in parts (iii) and (iv), since (ii) follows from similar arguments.

-(i) Direct substitution shows that if the infinite series in \eqref{eq:fnEq_ParSol1} converges, then $I_1$ satisfies (\ref{eq:fnEq}).
-Thus, to show (i), it only remains to show that the series converges.
+(i) Direct substitution shows that if the infinite series in \eqref{eq:fnEq_ParSol1} converges, then $I_1$ satisfies equation (\ref{eq:fnEq}).
+Thus, to show (i), it only remains to establish that the series converges.
 Note that \eqref{eq:fnEq_ParSol1} can be written, for $y>0,$ as